OkuPanel/OkuPanel/okupanel/README.txt

 - No, but if you send us translation files (.po), we can add them to the plugin's available languages.

 **Do you offer installation support?**
-- Not really.. but you're very welcome to visit us with your Pi and MicroSD card at [La Ingobernable](https://ingobernable.net/) (address below), we'll do our best to solve your troubles in the moment ;)
+- Not really.. but you're very welcome to ask us anything at okupanel@riseup.net

 **Do you offer software support?**
 - Not really either.. but if you found a nice bug, we'll be pleased to fix it!
-Please use [our Github repository](https://github.com/Ingobernable/OkuPanel/issues) for all support tickets and suggestions.
+Please use [our Github repository](https://github.com/OkuTeam/OkuPanel/issues) for all support tickets and suggestions.

 **Do you have a donate link?**
 - No, but if you really think we deserve your donation, you can always visit us (see address below) or contact us at luna155 at riseup dot net.

 **Can you give us sample values for the config fields?**
 - Sure.
-Here is our current configuration:
+Here is an example of configuration:

 Panel title:
 ~~~~